pbrisbin/pbrisbin.com/posts/2010-04-10-xmonad_scratchpad.md

 <div class="well">
 The above requires other contrib modules, changes to main, and special imports to get working.
-As I've said, I'm leaving it as an exercise for the reader to set up his or her own logHook.
+As I've said, I'm leaving it as an exercise for the reader to set up her own logHook.
 </div>

 Once we've got this, filtering out the NSP workspace is pretty straight